herve4m/quay-api-operator/docs/crds/ApiToken.md

 __Default value__: None

+### forUser

+The username to generate an OAuth access token for.
+The user receives a notification in the web interface, which enables the user to retrieve the token.
+When you use this option, the resource does not return the token.
+Requires Quay version 3.12 or later.

+__Type__: string

+__Required__: False

+__Default value__: None

 ### preserveInQuayOnDeletion

 Whether to preserve the corresponding Quay object when you delete the ApiToken resource.
 When set to `false` (the default), the object is deleted from Quay.